CAN Firmware Compilation

 .

-- Before burning the firmware, use an XT30 data cable to connect the tool board to UTOC or a mainboard flashed with bridge firmware, refer to the wiring diagram below
+- Before flashing the firmware, use XT30 data cable to connect the tool board to UTOC or a mainboard with bridge firmware, the following is the reference wiring diagram

-- Ensure that the resistance of CAN H and CAN L is around
+- Please ensure that CAN H and CAN L have a resistance of about

 60Ω